Raptyyy/vr-guide/advanced-tweaks.md

 ## Advanced tweaks
-### These tweaks are meant to be used only if you understand what they do and how to revert them if needed, not recommended for most people.
+!> **WARNING** These tweaks are meant to be used only if you understand what they do and how to revert them if needed, not recommended for most people.

 ### CPU Affinity
 Using [Process Lasso](https://bitsum.com/) you can set the CPU affinity to gain some extra performance, especially in the 0.1% / 1% low fps.